Maui Now: November 29, 2017 Weather Forecast

 East Maui

-Today: Occasional showers.
-High near 79.
-East wind 9 to 13 mph.
-Chance of precipitation is 80%.
-New precipitation amounts between a quarter and half of an inch possible.
+Today: Showers likely.
+Cloudy, with a high near 79.
+East wind around 10 mph.
+Chance of precipitation is 70%.
+New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Occasional showers.
 Low around 68.
 Breezy, with an east southeast wind 9 to 16 mph, with gusts as high as 22 mph.
 Chance of precipitation is 90%.
 New precipitation amounts between a quarter and half of an inch possible.